ljaaaaa/robotics-leds/README.md

 # RoboticsLEDs
-Some RoboticsLED patterns made by MVRT Rookies 2021 - 2022
+Some LED patterns for Arduino and RoboRio

 ***The code is separated into two direcories:***